alec-deng/AniPortable/README.md

 ## Features

 - Instantly update episode progress or score using arrow buttons — or click to type an exact number.
-- View your completed anime stats in a bar chart, with filters for year and season.
+- View your completed anime/manga stats in a bar chart, with filters for year and season.
 - Separate your Watching list into **Behind** and **Caught Up**, so you know exactly what needs attention.
 - Keep anime in Watching even after finishing the last episode — ideal for screenshots or reviews — then move it to Completed with one click.